 If you were injured in a pedestrian accident, receiving compensation for your injuries can seem like an overwhelming task.
 Filing a Boca Raton pedestrian accident case can be a complicated process, but the attorneys at Kogan & DiSalvo could help you recover the damages you may be entitled to.
 Call today for a free consultation.

-The statute of limitations for pedestrian accidents and other negligence cases in Florida is four years from the date of the accident.
+The statute of limitations for pedestrian accidents and other negligence cases in Florida is two years from the date of the accident.
 When a cause of action for negligence is based upon breach of contract by a person’s uninsured motorist company, the statute of limitations is five years.

 When deciding whether to file a pedestrian accident case, a person’s attorney may weigh the pros and cons of litigation and explain that lawsuits can be time-consuming, the costs for the attorney’s office can become expensive, and the overall risk to reward ratio may not be worth it in some cases.
 However, the attorney will review all the evidence gathered to date, evaluate the total value of the case compared to any previous settlement offers, and will ultimately recommend whether they believe filing a lawsuit is a good idea.